When deciding which media to select for promotional purposes, firms must consider a number of factors.

 When do you want the advertising campaign to start?
 Is it specific to a particular time of the year e.g. Easter or Christmas?

-So when selecting your media for advertising you need to take into account all of the above factors before you make your final decision.
+So when selecting your media for advertising you need to take into account all of the above factors into account to maximise the success of your advertising campaign.